HermanKassler/TF2SR-Wiki/docs/knowledge-base/glossary/TITANFALL 2 Speedrun Glossary.md

 **Fast fans** \-
 A difficult trick that requires you to carry your momentum from the fan launch and wall kick off the first fan at the end of the level, skip jumping off the second fan, and then wall kick off the third fan.

-- **Fzzy fans:** A faster variation of fast fans that doesn’t turn off the first fan.
+- **Fzzy fans:** A faster variation of fast fans that doesn't turn off the first fan.

 - **Breezy fans:** An even faster and more difficult version of fzzy fans that only turns off the third fan.